isomerpages/moe-damaipri/_holistic-education/Projects/Character & Citizenship Education (Sexuality Education).md

 3. The key messages of Sexuality Education are:
 <br>- Love and respect yourself as you love and respect others;<br>- Build positive relationships based on love and respect (which are the foundation for strong families);<br>- Make responsible decisions for yourself, your family and society; and<br>- Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

 You may click [here](https://www.moe.gov.sg/programmes/sexuality-education) for more information on MOE Sexuality Education</div>

 ### OVERVIEW OF DAMAI PRIMARY SCHOOL’S SEXUALITY EDUCATION PROGRAMME FOR 2022
 <div style="text-align:justify;">4.
 Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach) for more information on the scope of Sexuality Education in the school curriculum.
+You may click <a href="https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach">here</a> for more information on the scope of Sexuality Education in the school curriculum.
 <br><br>
 5. The subjects that incorporate topics on sexuality include:
 <br>- Science